Lee Jae Myung: Can the man tipped to be next leader bring stability to South Korea?

 Aoki says Lee possibly extending an olive branch to Pyongyang is not surprising.
 “His official platform does not include, for example, grand gestures like inter-Korean summits or economic cooperation but rather focuses on smaller trust-building measures,” she adds.

-If he does win, Lee will have to deal with a string of legal cases, including a $1bn property development scandal from his time as Seongnam mayor.
+If he does win, Lee will have to deal with a string of legal cases, including a $1bn property development scandal from his time as mayor of Seongnam.
 In what is known as the “Daejang-dong scandal”, he has been indicted on charges of bribery, corruption, breach of trust, and conflicts of interest.

 Another case is linked to an alleged scheme to use an underwear company to transfer funds to North Korea and facilitate a visit to Pyongyang when he was governor between 2019 and 2020.